henrysky/astroNN_gaia_dr2_paper/README.rst

     # output carries astropy unit
     parallax = fakemag_to_parallax(nn_fakemag, ks_magnitude)

-To converse NN Ks-band fakemag and fakemag uncertainty to log solar luminosity, you can
+To converse NN Ks-band fakemag to log solar luminosity, you can

 .. code-block:: python